TharitSinsunthorn/space_robotics_bench/docs/src/getting_started/install_apptainer.md

 ### 4. Verify Installation

 Once you enter the Apptainer container, verify that everything works as expected.
+If you encounter any issues, please refer to the [Troubleshooting](../misc/troubleshooting.md) guide.

 #### Isaac Sim